Big Toe Joint, Hammer Toe & Bunionette Problems:

-There are many things that can make you heal much quicker.
+Many things can make you heal much quicker.

 A)How much do you weigh?

-- A 350lbs person may have a slightly harder time walking on his or her big toe joint fusion site than a 100lbs person.
+- A 350lbs person may have a slightly harder time walking on their big toe joint fusion site than a 100lbs person.

-- Generally the smaller and lighter someone is, all things being considered equal, they can walk much quicker with better relief of pain.
+- Generally, the smaller and lighter someone is, all things considered equal, they can walk much quicker with better pain relief.

-- The more athletic and strong you are in the rest of your body, generally the better you can keep weight off the front of the foot while it continues improves.
+- The more athletic and strong you are in the rest of your body, generally, the better you can keep weight off the front of the foot while it continues to improve.

-B)How much walking do you need to do after a surgery?:
+B)How much walking do you need to do after surgery?:

-- Someone who is a computer programmer clearly needs to stand or walk less than a nurse at a hospital for example.
+- Someone who is a computer programmer clearly needs to stand or walk less than a nurse at a hospital.
 This causes less damage to the surgical site while it is healing.

-- For example: If you have kids and need to check on them every 5 minutes, odds are you will be much more sore after the surgery than someone who can sit and watch Netflix all week long and relax with the foot elevated.
+- For example: If you have kids and need to check on them every 5 minutes, odds are you will be much sorer after the surgery than someone who can sit and watch Netflix all week long and relax with the foot elevated.

 - In summary: the less you walk on your feet, the faster the big toe fusion site will heal after the surgery.

-- These types of changes can sometimes improve healing time by even up to 50% difference based on our experience.
+- These changes can sometimes improve healing time by even up to 50% difference based on our experience.

-- Patients who can barely walk and have decreased overall muscle tone and strength before surgery, generally have a hard time walking after surgery.
+- Patients who can barely walk and have decreased overall muscle tone and strength before surgery generally have difficulty walking after surgery.

-- A de-conditioned patient mare require significant physical therapy after the surgery to build up their muscle tone.
+- A de-conditioned patient mare requires significant physical therapy after the surgery to build up its muscle tone.
 Your big toe joint pain can be only one component of your difficulty walking and moving.

 - This means if you can’t support yourself on crutches or a knee scooter, you may be unable to walk after surgery without causing constant irritation to the foot.